omoyal/openshift_admins_for_devops_workshop/Day 5/Lab-5_A_cluster_monitoring.md

 ## Part 3: Creating a Developer Project and Stressing Resources (Air-Gapped)

-Now we will impersonate a developer, create a new project, and deploy an application that forces the node to allocate high resources (generating a metric Spike).
-Since we are working in an air-gapped environment, we will use the CLI image already available within the cluster's internal Registry.
+Now we will deploy an application that forces the node to allocate high resources (generating a metric Spike).
+in the exist project.

 1. Login and cretae app :
 ```bash